aml-org/amf/documentation/validation.md

 ## Validation Profile syntax

-Validation profile documents are defined as a [RAML Dialect extension](https://github.com/mulesoft/amf/blob/master/vocabularies/dialects/validation.raml) (see the documentation about RAML Vocabulary and Dialect to know how to work with RAML extensions).
+Validation profile documents are defined as a [AML Dialect extension](https://github.com/mulesoft/amf/blob/master/vocabularies/dialects/validation.raml) (see the documentation about RAML Vocabulary and Dialect to know how to work with RAML extensions).

 ### Header and dialect document type